 - Which color prevails?

-- What does your language reflect about your outlook on life?
+- How does your language reflect on your outlook on life?

 - Are you an optimist or a pessimist?